Garlic Seed Size: How To Grow Garlic: Basaltic Farms

 Planting Garlic in Frozen Ground

-It can be challenging depending on the depth of the frozen soil; if the ground is frozen more than 6 inches best to wait until next year, as it will be a lot of work for you.
+It can be challenging depending on the depth of the frozen soil; if the ground is frozen more than 6 inches it might be best to wait until next year, as it will be a lot of work for you.

 How To Harvest Garlic Buy Organic Garlic Basaltic Farms